multiversx/mx-docs/docs/validators/key-management/multikey-nodes.md

 The group managing the set of keys (we will call them multikey nodes or multikey group), will pass the validators BLS information tight to "virtual" peer IDs.
 A "virtual peer ID" is a generated p2p identity that the p2p network can not connect to as it does not have a real address bind to.
-Consequentially, this feature brings a new layer of security as the multikey nodes will hide the relationship between the validator BLS keys and the host that manages those BLS keys.
+Consequently, this feature brings a new layer of security as the multikey nodes will hide the relationship between the validator BLS keys and the host that manages those BLS keys.

 [comment]: # (mx-context-auto)